 Wildflower meadow walks in Northern Ireland

-Phil commented: ‘A walk through a meadow to see buttercups, vetches, clovers and speedwells in bloom can really lift the spirits.
-Wildflowers however are not simply pretty to look at but make a huge contribution to the health of other wildlife too.
-They attract a huge variety and number of pollinating insects including butterflies, such as meadow browns, small heaths and common blues, as well as hoverflies and bees.
+‘A walk through a meadow to see our native grasses and wildflowers in bloom can really lift the spirits,’ Melina explains.
+‘Wildflowers however are not simply pretty to look at but make a big contribution to the health of other wildlife too.
+They attract a huge variety and number of pollinating insects including butterflies, such as meadow browns, small coppers and common blues, as well as hoverflies and bees.'

 Best places for a wildflower walk

-Castle Coole hosts a number of flowers, grasses and sedges including knapweed, self-heal, oxeye daisy, plantain and orchids, including the rare greater butterfly orchid.
+Look out for knapweed, self-heal, oxeye daisy, plantain and orchids, including the rare greater butterfly orchid.
 These wildflowers have thrived following a change in the way the land is managed.
 Instead of being maintained as lawn, the meadows in front of the house and along the drive are now cut just once a year, giving the flowers a chance to flourish and set seed.

 Meadowsweet, orchids, buttercups, yellow rattle and vetches are among the flowers and grasses that can be found, providing a home for moths, flies, bees and butterflies and a host of other wildlife.

 White Park Bay and Giant’s Causeway are also home to species rich grasslands with a diverse range of wildflowers such as frog orchid, meadow cranesbill, devil’s-bit scabious, twayblade, meadow vetchling, harebell, kidney vetch, lady’s bedstraw, pyramidal orchid and the common spotted-orchid.